Skip to Content

 By Jessica Deng

 February is American Heart Month and a great time to recommit to making the diet and lifestyle choices needed to keep your heart healthy and strong!
-Join us throughout the month for articles and insights.
 Heart disease is the leading cause of death among adults in the United States.
-This February, show your heart some love by assessing your heart health, lifestyle, and potential risk to lead a heart-healthy life moving forward.
+Show your heart some love by assessing your heart health, lifestyle, and potential risk to lead a heart-healthy life moving forward.
 The health of your heart is extremely important to keeping your body happy and functioning.

 It’s all too easy to neglect your cardiovascular health.
 Luckily, there are several ways you can take right now to support your heart and circulatory system.
 Prevention is key to keeping your heart in top shape and beating the way it should be.
 Here are some tips on how to prevent any potential cardiovascular conditions and diseases: